Home

 What is equity in business?

-Whether it’s the value of a sole proprietor’s one-person operation or a Fortune 500 company, all businesses have some amount of equity.
+Whether it's the value of a sole proprietor's operation or a publicly traded Fortune 500 company, all businesses have some amount of equity (whether positive or negative).

-The key difference between these two examples is who the equity belongs to.
-A sole proprietorship’s equity belongs to the individual while a publicly traded Fortune 500 company would have its value spread out amongst anyone with shares or stocks in the business.
+The key difference comes down to who the equity belongs to.
+A sole proprietorship's equity belongs to the individual who owns the company, while the value of the publicly traded company is spread out among everyone who owns stock in the business.

 How to calculate business equity